The Gentle 7-Day Gastroparesis Diet Menu Plan

 Focusing on liquids and purees.
 Liquids empty from the stomach simply via gravity, bypassing the need for muscle contractions.

-• 10:30 AM: 1/2 cup of canned peaches (ensure they are packed in water/juice, not thick syrup.
-Canned fruit lacks the tough fiber of raw fruit).
+- 10:30 AM½ cup of canned peaches packed in water or juice — not thick syrup.
+Canned fruit lacks the tough fiber of raw fruit.

-• 6:00 PM: 3 ounces of ultra-lean ground turkey (99% fat-free).
+- 6:00 PM3 ounces of ultra-lean ground turkey (99% fat-free).
 Sauté in broth, not oil.
-Serve with heavily steamed, peeled zucchini.
+Served with heavily steamed, peeled zucchini.

 Day 3: Blended Nutrition

-• 6:00 PM: 3 ounces of shredded, very soft chicken breast (cook it in a slow cooker until it falls apart on its own).
-Serve with 1/2 cup of white couscous.
+- 6:00 PM3 ounces of shredded, very soft chicken breast (cook in a slow cooker until it falls apart).
+Served with ½ cup of white couscous.

 Day 4: Finding the Balance

-• 1:00 PM: Turkey sandwich.
-Use white bread, 2 slices of deli turkey, and mustard.
+- 1:00 PMTurkey sandwich on white bread with 2 slices of deli turkey and mustard.
 Chew to a paste.

-• 6:00 PM: 1 cup of homemade chicken noodle soup.
-Use fat-free broth, highly cooked carrots, and white noodles.
+- 6:00 PM1 cup of homemade chicken noodle soup — fat-free broth, highly cooked carrots, and white noodles.

 Veggies are tough, but you need the micronutrients.
 Only consume them if they are peeled, seeded, and cooked until highly mushy.